gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 ### Introduction to Security Groups

-- Security Groups are fundamental to network security in AWS
-- **They control what traffic is allowed in or out of our EC2 machines**
+Security Groups are fundamental to network security in AWS. **They control what traffic is allowed in or out of our EC2 machines**.

 ![](https://s3.amazonaws.com/gutucristian.com/SecurityGroup.png)

+As a general rule of thumb, anytime you get some kind of timeout or can't get into your machine it is probably a security group issue.